Creating a massive awakening, together.

 Cover Crops: The promise of tomorrows soils.

-Gladis Zinati is an Interim Research Director at Rodale Institute, Kutztown, PA.
+Gladis Zinati is an Associate Research Scientist at Rodale Institute, Kutztown, PA.
 She conducts basic and applied research in compost formulations, carbon sequestration, soil fertility and pest management to improve organic crop production and quality.
 She has a set of undergraduate degrees in General Agriculture and Agriculture Engineering and MSc. degree in Horticulture from the American University of Beirut, Beirut, Lebanon.
 Her Ph.D. is in Soil Fertility from Michigan State University, E. Lansing, MI.
 She formerly worked as an Extension Specialist in Nursery Crops for Rutgers University in NJ.

 Rick Carr has been studying the science and utilization of compost, vermicompost and liquid extracts in both the laboratory and field since 2008.
 Rick earned a Master of Science degree in Plant Pathology from Cornell University in 2012 and, under the advisement of Dr. Eric Nelson, conducted research on understanding the mechanisms associated with vermicompost-mediated disease suppression.
 His research has contributed to understanding biologically-based disease suppression as well as new information on Pythium aphanidermatum development and pathogenicity.
 Rick became a Master Composter of Tompkins County, NY in 2008 and spent a year after his graduate studies working and studying on a large certified organic farm in Argentina where he developed a new perspective on how laboratory studies translate to on-farm research and application.